First Luso-Malabarese War: Aftermath

 At the end of the war, Albuquerque considered Calicut to still be the most important city on the Malabar Coast.
 Its preeminent position would however steadily decline along the course of the 16th century.

 The new Zamorin appears to have been among the first Asian rulers who sought to emulate Portuguese or European norms, as he had only a single wife and also dispatched a young relation with his ambassador to King Manuel to be educated in Portugal.
 He spent five years in Portugal, learnt to read and write Portuguese and converted to Christianity, adopting the name Dom João da Cruz.

+The king of Cochin in a 1508 woodcut by Hans Burgkmair.

 The king of Cochin was Portugal's first ally in Asia and as a reward for his loyalty, he was gifted a golden crown, paid 6000 cruzados annually, and given the right to mint coin, which he had been denied as a vassal of the Zamorin.
 The Portuguese resided safely at Cochin, where they had their own settlement, fortress, hospital, feitoria and church.
 Coje Bequi was appointed as magistrate at Goa by Afonso de Albuquerque as a reward for his aid and loyalty.

 The historian Bailey Diffie commented that "it has usually escaped notice outside Portugal that the fifteen-year burst of national activity that followed the return of Vasco da Gama was one of the most purposeful and decisive in the history of the Western world.
 No one, except the Portuguese, ever dreamed that less than a generation after da Gama's weather-beaten ships turned up on the roads of Calicut, his small but determined nation on the western rim of Europe could establish itself firmly as master of the Indian Ocean, twelve thousand sea miles from home...
 Probably no nation so tiny has ever established its influence more widely or against greater odds - nor done so more deliberately."